delight-dev/delight-dev.github.io/Tutorials/Views.md

 ## Anatomy of a View

 We'll start by creating a simple view and break down its parts to see how it ticks.
-If you don't know how to create a view and display it in a scene, check out the initial steps in [Creating a Main Menu](MainMenu) tutorial.
+If you don't know how to create a view and display it in a scene, check out the initial steps in  [Getting Started](GettingStarted) tutorial.

 {: .xml-file }